TheTeaCat/lastfm-tag-cloud/README.md

 If you don't like it, cry me a river! :sob: :sob: :sob:

-:rowboat: <- me, rowing around in a sea of your tears. :droplet: xoxo
+:rowboat: <- me, rowing around in a sea of your tears. xoxo

 ## Acknowledgements